 The en-suite had plenty of towels for two people (I've stayed in plenty of hotels were it's a bit of a fight for the big towel) and lovely smelling toiletries.
 The basin was a large size which was great, as there's nothing worse than feeling like you're trying to get ready in the morning or for bed over a tiny hand basin and splashing water everywhere.
 The soft grey blue en-suite is a lovely visual contrast against the rest of the hotel room's warm, natural colour palette and has a minimalist spa-like feel to it.

 In terms of overall look and feel, and quality of the materials used, the hotel room interior rated highly for me.
-Unfortunately the major downfall during our stay was the general layout of our room, being located in one of the curved corners of the building.
+Unfortunately the major downfall during our stay was the general layout and usability of our hotel room, being located in one of the curved corners of the building.

-Yes, we had booked a Micro Studio at Buckle Street Studios and knew the space would be compact, but I felt that some spaces were not best utilised in our particular room, and other aspects of a typical guest's experience in the hotel room completely overlooked.
+Yes, we had booked a Micro Studio at Buckle Street Studios and knew the hotel room interior would be compact, but I felt that some spaces were not best utilised in our particular room, and other aspects of a guest's stay in the hotel room completely overlooked.

-Because of this lack of open floor space, another interior design aspect of the bedroom area got overlooked - no bedside tables!
+Because of this lack of open floor space, another interior design aspect of the bedroom area got overlooked - there were no bedside tables!
 Okay this isn't a major issue, but when you want to start your morning relaxing in bed with a hot drink there was nowhere to place it whilst it.
-It wasn't until leaving the hotel that I guessed a large chunky wooden tray thing hanging on one of the walls was not a decorative items but potentially a tray to put drinks on to carry into bed... at least that's still my guess!
-Either way I would have preferred just one small floating shelf near the bed to act as a simple bedside table.
+It wasn't until leaving the hotel room that I guessed that the large chunky wooden tray thing hanging on a wall was not a decorative item but potentially a tray to put drinks on to carry into bed... at least that's still my guess!
+Either way I would have preferred just one small floating shelf by the bed to act as a simple bedside table.

 So, would I recommend staying at Buckle Street Studios by Locke?

-Taking everything into consideration I would recommend staying at Buckle Street Studios, but with a caveat of booking one of the larger size studios if having a kitchenette would be important for your short stay in London, or book the standard hotel room (sans kitchenette) in the hopes that the interior layout is much more successful than our curved corner Micro Studio.
+Taking everything into consideration I would recommend staying at Buckle Street Studios, but with a caveat of booking one of the larger size studios, if having a kitchenette is important for your short stay in London, or booking the standard hotel room (sans kitchenette) in the hopes that the interior layout is much more successful than our curved corner Micro Studio.

 If you want to find out more about my services and how we can work together on your commercial project check out my hospitality interior design service and one-to-one consulting sessions.